 Visualization Practice – Your mind and your body are intimately connected.
 You can create physical change in the body by changing the thoughts and feelings in your mind.
 Often when women are diagnosed with pre-term labour, they simply accept that their baby will come early, when in reality, this is only a possibility.
 It is also possible that you will carry your baby to term.
 So why not focus on the positive outcome and put your mind’s energy in that direction?

-If you are familiar with hypnobirthing, use the control valve—but change it so that the valve controls the uterine surges.
+If you are familiar with hypnosis, use the control valve—but change it so that the valve controls the uterine surges.
 Imagine a dial like the control knob on your stove, then move the dial, from surges being high, medium, or low, to off.
-Some days you might have to “check in” with your subconscious mind and make sure the surge control valve is still set to off.
-If you experience a day with more surges (contractions), then check in, and if you find the valve has moved over to the on position, create a “hold button” so that the surges stay off.
+Some days you might have to “check-in” with your subconscious mind and make sure the surge control valve is still set to off.
+If you experience a day with more surges (contractions), then check-in, and if you find the valve has moved over to the on position, create a “hold button” so that the surges stay off.
 I have worked with many women who were able to hold off their labour using this technique.
 The power of our own minds never ceases to amaze me!

 In fact, re-examining your diet to make sure you are meeting all your nutritional needs is a fine idea.
 Stay away from inflammation-increasing foods, such as refined sugars, polyunsaturated vegetable oils (including safflower, soy, sunflower, and corn oil) and processed meats.
 Eats lots and lots of fruits and veggies.
 They reduce inflammation, which has been linked to preterm labour.
 Increase your consumption of omegas from safe fish.
 No tuna, ladies—it’s got too much mercury.